Ervie/jikan.net/docs/GettingStarted.md

 ## Using Own Instance of Jikan API

+The Jikan public API will be discontinued on October 1, 2026.
+Pointing this client at a self-hosted instance is the supported way to keep using JikanDotNet after shutdown.
+For new work, the direct successor is [Tenrai.net](https://github.com/Kareadita/tenrai.net).
+See the [README announcement](../README.md#important-notice-jikan-public-api-shutdown-and-library-dormancy).

 To use a self-hosted instance of the Jikan REST API instead of the public one, set `HttpClient.BaseAddress` when constructing `Jikan`:

 ```csharp